Stress and vowel reduction in English

 Stress is a prominent feature of the English language, both at the level of the word (lexical stress) and at the level of the phrase or sentence (prosodic stress).
 Absence of stress on a syllable, or on a word in some cases, is frequently associated in English with vowel reduction – many such syllables are pronounced with a centralized vowel (schwa) or with certain other vowels that are described as being "reduced" (or sometimes with a syllabic consonant as the syllable nucleus rather than a vowel).
 Various contradictory phonological analyses exist for these phenomena.

-For example, in the following sentence, a speaker would typically pronounce have with a schwa, as //həv// or //əv// (homophonous with of):
+For example, in the following sentence, a speaker would typically pronounce have with a schwa, as //həv// or //əv//: